Bachelor-Thesis-Project-Gruppun/StaticAnalyser/gradle_tutorial.md

-# This is a guide on hwo to import this plugin in another project.
+# This is a guide on how to import this plugin in another project.

 ## If importing locally
 This part is for when you want to import this project from you local maven repository.